laher/marshalfs/README.md

 Haven't you heard, [everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file)?

-Mainly, for testing, and for accessing any data source as though it were a file.
+Mainly, for testing, and for accessing another data source as though it were a file.

 I can think of a bunch of uses for a read-only filesystem: